 According to the Singapore Companies Act, each Private Limited Company needs to have at least one (1) director who is a resident of Singapore.
 However, in cases where you do have a director in your company who is a resident of Singapore, you can be provided with a reliable director from Singapore as your nominee director.

-Scopes and Roles of a Nominee Director
+Scopes and Responsibilities of a Nominee Director in Singapore

-- There are a number of responsibilities as well as obligations which are imposed on the Nominee Director by the Companies Act as well as the normal law.
+- There are a number of responsibilities, as well as obligations, which are imposed on the Nominee Director by the Companies Act, as well as the normal law.

 - The company's major share of power is enjoyed by the Board of Directors.
 They are the ones to not only control the affairs of the company, but also answer to the company's shareholders.